 Understanding how isolated quantum systems thermalise under unitary evolution is a theme as old as quantum mechanics itself.
 In isolated classical systems, thermalisation relies on the emergence of chaos and ergodicity, which together lead phase-space trajectories starting from the same energy to become indistinguishable when averaged over time.
 In the quantum domain, relaxation to thermal equilibrium is nowadays well understood by the Eigenstate Thermalization Hypothesis (ETH).
 According to ETH, local observables in the energy eigenbasis are pseudorandom matrices, whose statistical properties are smooth thermodynamic functions.
 This simple assumption on the structure of matrix elements has proved to be extremely successful in describing the dynamical properties of physical Hamiltonian systems: from their thermalization to the entanglement of chaotic eigenstates and to two-point dynamical correlations at equilibrium.

-We are interested in understanding the effects of ETH on quantum entanglement and multi-time correlation functions.
-The latter are the relevant quantities beyond linear response, to characterize higher-order hydrodynamics, quantum chaos and scrambling.
-For instance, very recently we have shown that general ETH, which accounts for higher-order correlations among matrix elements, can be rationalized theoretically using the language of Free Probability.
-Free Probability is a branch of math which generalizes probability to non-commuting variables.
+The latter are the relevant quantities beyond linear response to characterize higher-order hydrodynamics, quantum chaos, and scrambling.
+For instance, recently we have shown that general ETH, which accounts for higher-order correlations among matrix elements, can be rationalized theoretically using the language of Free Probability.
+Free Probability is a branch of math that generalizes probability to non-commuting variables.
 (Check out the Free probability blog here.)
 This mathematical framework seems to be very promising in describing higher-order correlations in physical lattice systems and beyond...

 Selected publications: